 We actually had to get separate policies that time as Andy had gone over the age threshold for the basic policy (haha)!
 This meant our new policies were quoted to be more expensive than the original ones but we reduced the premium by opting to not cover baggage and money as we figured it wasn’t worth it as we carry very little of value.

 Seven months later we were at the end of six weeks working from a beautiful Air BnB apartment with pool in Puerto Vallarta when we suddenly received a phone call from home.
 That call stopped us in our tracks, as my Mum had been told she was very unwell.
 It became clear we needed to return home asap to see for ourselves what was going on, and to support my family.
 To make matters worse my Mum had been due to visit us imminently and we’d booked and paid several internal flights around Mexico with her.
 Andy had also booked a flight back to Cambodia once Mum had gone home and I was in the midst of planning 5 weeks in Central America.

-Impressively, I received a call from True Traveller within 48 hours of submitting our claim advising that the money was being transferred to our banks as we speak – it arrived the next day!
+Impressively, I received a call within 48 hours of submitting our True Traveller claim advising that the money was being transferred to our banks as we speak – it arrived the next day!
 It was such a relief because we’d have been almost broke if we hadn’t had our travel insurance.
 It also gave us one less thing to worry about in a very difficult time, leaving us free to be there for our family.
-Happily, things turned out much better than expected with Mum, but even so we’re so glad we had insurance which enabled us to return to the UK when needed.
+Happily, things turned out much better than expected with Mum, but even so, we’re so glad we had insurance which enabled us to return to the UK when needed.

 I honestly can’t recommend True Traveller and their fantastic customer service enough!
 We’ll definitely be using them again when we head off in a few months time

-Hopefully these stories have given you a good overview of both companies and will help you decide if one of them is also the best option to give you peace of mind and protection when travelling.
+Hopefully, these stories have given you a good overview of both companies.
+They should help you decide if one of them is the best option for long-term travel insurance to give you peace of mind and protection when travelling.

 Enjoy this post?
 Pin it for later!